 |Salatpizza (danish)||Tomato sauce, shredded mozzarella, lamb kebab, iceberg lettuce, tomato, cucumber, creme fraiche dressing|

-The last one is one that have come to prominence in Denmark over the last decade.
-It’s basically a pizza with kebab and a salad on top.
+The last one is one that has come to prominence in Denmark over the last decade.
+It’s basically a pizza with a kebab and a salad on top.

 Let me know in the comments what your favorite topping is for pizza.